How to Sort Your LEGO Collection (5 Proven Methods)

 The Sorting Process: Step by Step

 Ready to sort?
-Here’s how to approach it efficiently:
+Here’s how to approach sorting LEGO efficiently:

 1. Set aside adequate time—expect roughly 1 hour per 2,000 pieces for initial sorting